Yamanote Line in Tokyo

 12. Tabata

-Tabata Station was opened for the public in 1896 and is served by the JR Yamanote Line and Keihin-Tohoku Line.
+Tabata Station was opened to the public in 1896 and is served by the JR Yamanote Line and Keihin-Tohoku Line.
 The small station has approx. 45000 passengers per day.
 The area around Tabata Station is known for its huge concentration of artists and writers.
 The Tokyo University of the Arts is located nearby.
-As a visitor you should also check out the well-known Memorial Museum of Writers and Artists.
+As a visitor, you should also check out the well-known Memorial Museum of Writers and Artists.
 If you want to spend some money go to the Atrevie shopping mall close to the north exit.

 13. Nishi-Nippori